A study testing whether icovamenib from Biomea Fusion, an investigational diabetes medicine, can lower blood sugar and help with weight.

 Where this study is enrolling

-This trial has 16 US sites across 8 states.
-Contact the site coordinator directly to start the screening process.
+This trial has 16 sites across 8 states.
+Contact a site coordinator directly to start screening.

 - Central Research Associates, LLC dba Flourish ResearchBirmingham, Alabama